Top 22 Most Popular Italian Cheese Types

 It has a fairly strong smell and aroma and is eaten in flakes or grated on various dishes.
 Commercially, it can be found in different varieties, characterized by maturations of 12, 24, or 30 months.
 However it can also be found seasoned for 36, 48, and 72 months.

-Check out below a couple of our parmesan-based recipes:
+Check out below a couple of our delicious parmesan-based recipes:

-The fruit of an ancient history, dating back to the Middle Ages in southern Italy, we conclude this overview with the taste and refinement of a cheese that has toured the world: Mozzarella.
+The fruit of an ancient history, dating back to the Middle Ages in southern Italy, Mozzarella’s taste and refinement has conquered the world.
 The queen of the table, it is among the most exported and loved Italian cheeses.

 Check out below a couple of our mozzarella-based recipes:

-Whole cow’s milk from a single milking is used, which is treated with water and salt.
-Once semi-cooked, the cheese is soft, elastic, and sweet.
-It can be eaten after 80 days.
+Fontina is made with whole cow’s milk from a single milking, which is mixed with water and salt.
+Once semi-cooked, the cheese becomes soft, elastic, and sweet.
+The cheese is then matured for 80 days.

 Gorgonzola is a DOP cheese which has happily crossed national borders, and is a blue cheese par excellence representing Lombardy.

-Originating in the city of Gorgonzola, this cheese was first mentioned around the year 1000.
-Initially, it was produced during the fall, when cows returned tired from the pastures.
-It got its particular characteristics due to the aging technique.
-It was placed in natural caves where falling spores created mold.
+Originating in the city of Gorgonzola, a 40-minute drive east from Milan, this ancient Italian cheese was first mentioned around the year 1000, though some claim it was made as early as 879 AD.
+Gorgonzola got its particular characteristics due to the aging technique as it was placed in natural caves where falling spores created mold.

-Today, there are two types.
-Spicy gorgonzola is made from penicillum roqueforti.
-It has a very persistent flavor and is instantly recognizable from its aroma of porcini mushroom, fermented herbs, and cooked butter.
+Gorgonzola comes in two varieties.
+Spicy gorgonzola, made with penicillium roqueforti, has a very persistent flavor and is instantly recognizable from its aroma of porcini mushroom, fermented herbs, and cooked butter.

 5. Pecorino Romano

-In Latium you can find the unmistakable Pecorino Romano DOP, which is also loved internationally.
-One of the oldest cheeses in Italian history, it was the staple food for the Roman army and is still produced following the same recipe.
+In Lazio you can find the unmistakable Pecorino Romano, one of the oldest Italian cheeses.
+Pecorino Romano was the staple food for the Roman army and is still produced following the same ancient recipe.

-It is a hard, cooked cheese, produced with fresh sheep’s milk, and is characterized by a particularly aromatic flavor.
-It has a cylindrical shape with flat faces and differs from the equally well known Sardinian Pecorino due to its salting.
-The latter, in fact, has a much shorter aging period, not exceeding 4 months.
+It is a hard, cooked cheese, produced with fresh sheep’s milk, and is characterized by a strong aromatic flavor.
+It has a cylindrical shape with flat faces and differs from the equally well known Sardinian Pecorino due to its salting and aging period.

-Pecorino Romano is the master of the table, easy to digest, with a long shelf life, and can be enjoyed on its own or with broad beans, fruit and honey, but above all, with traditional Roman first courses such as spaghetti alla carbonara or cacio e pepe.
+Pecorino Romano, not to be confused with American Romano cheese, is super delicious, easy to digest, with a long shelf life, and can be enjoyed on its own or with broad beans, fruit and honey, but above all, with traditional Roman first courses such as spaghetti alla carbonara or cacio e pepe.

-Campania is famous for mozzarella di Bufala.
-But that’s not all.
-The region is also famous for the Provolone del Monaco DOP, a spun cheese, so called because of the cloaks worn by those transporting it from mountain dairies to the markets of Naples, their cloaks sheltering them from the night wind at sea.
+Campania is famous for mozzarella di bufala (i.e. buffalo mozzarella), but it is also famous for Provolone del Monaco DOP.
+Its name comes from the cloaks worn by those transporting it from mountain dairies to the markets of Naples, their cloaks sheltering them from the chilly night winds blown from the sea.

-It is a semi-raw product of cow’s milk.
+Provolone is a semi-hard cheese made from cow’s milk.
 It is an elastic and compact cream-colored cheese with yellow shades and a semi-oval and elongated shape.
-At medium maturity, it is sweet and buttery.
-As it ages, it becomes spicier and has a strong flavor, but is always very tasty.
+At medium maturity, Provolone is sweet and buttery.
+As it ages, Provolone becomes spicier and has a strong flavor, but is always very tasty.

-It originated due to the genius of Lorenzo Bianchino in the territory of Andria.
-Legend has it that in 1950, due to heavy snowfall preventing milk from being brought into the city, Bianchino was forced to transform it into cream held in wraps of straccetti, cheese spun as a container.
+According to various sources, it was invented by local cheesemaker Lorenzo Bianchino Chieppa from Andria in the 1920s.
+Legend has it that in the 1920s, due to heavy snowfall preventing milk from being brought into the city, Bianchino was forced to transform the milk into cream and later evolved into the creamy cheese that burrata is today.

 This is why Burrata has the taste of fresh cream and butter.
 It is very sweet, pleasant and has no salt.
 It is a simple cheese, fresh and has an irresistible taste.

 If you love Italian desserts, then you’re definitely a big fan of mascarpone.
-It is a soft cheese produced in Lombardy, primarily in the province of Lodi.
+It is a soft Italian cheese originally produced in Lombardy.
 Its name comes from the word “mascherpa”, which refers to the cream of milk.

-However, another theory is that the word comes from an expression used by a Spanish nobleman who, in the thirteenth century, was so ecstatic about the taste of the cheese, he exclaimed it is “Mas que bueno”, “more than good”.
+However, another theory is that the word comes from an expression used by a Spanish nobleman who, in the thirteenth century, was so ecstatic about the taste of mascarpone, he exclaimed it is “mas que bueno“, which translates to “more than good“.

 9. Puzzone of Moena